 This document will help guide future decisions per considerations set forth in the Westerville Community Plan.
-Now the draft plan sets the stage for the future decisions which will:
+Now, the updated draft Mobility Plan sets the stage for the future decisions which will:

 - Improve mobility options, making it easier to bike, walk, ride public transportation and drive in our community and connect to the region.

 - Enhance quality of life, making it safer for youth to get to school, the workforce to get to their places of employment and for people to move about the City in a way that is pleasing to them.

 - Support future and ongoing development, accommodating growth is key to ensuring Westerville can remain economically competitive and vibrant.
 See the Westerville Community Plan to learn about the City's vision.

 - Submit suggestions to Jennifer Alford, City of Westerville Traffic Engineer, at firstname.lastname@example.org